haolianghu/Hotel-Reservation-System/README.md

 DML is used to inspect and update the database. <br>
 A data warehouse is created by performing ETL to ensure consistancy. <br>
 PL/SQL, functions, and procedures are used to analyze data, handle errors, and enhance efficiency. <br>
-A Power BI report is produced to help visualize the data.
+A Power BI report is included to help visualize the data.